Last Updated on June 14, 2019 by Paroma

-Kehoe Beach Point Reyes, one of the very few dog friendly beaches, is part of Point Reyes National Seashore that falls under the jurisdiction of U.S. National Parks Service and is about an hour and a half drive north from San Francisco.
+Kehoe Beach Point Reyes is one of the very few dog friendly beaches at Point Reyes National Seashore that falls under the jurisdiction of U.S. National Parks Service and is about an hour and a half drive north from San Francisco.
 This part of California is a nature lover/hiker/photographer/wilderness lover’s paradise all rolled in one.
 Home to more than 1500 species of flora and fauna, cattle ranches, pristine sand beaches, idyllic countryside contrasting with roaring ocean waves crashing against the rocks and sanctuary to mating marine mammals, this seashore extending all the way from Drake’s beach in the south to Tomales Bay in the north is a must visit if you are in the Bay Area.
-Being a protected coast-land, there are several rules and restrictions one needs to abide by for individual safety and that of the environment and dogs are prohibited from entering most places, except Kehoe beach trail that leads to the namesake beach.
+Being a protected coast-land, there are several rules and restrictions one needs to abide by for individual safety and that of the environment and dogs are prohibited from entering most places, one of the few exceptions being Kehoe beach trail that leads to its namesake beach.
 There are several closures and detours year round to regulate traffic, so your best bet to have an enjoyable experience at Kehoe beach Point Reyes while respecting Mother Nature is by visiting the Point Reyes website here.